Written by: Kim Lockhart, Copyright.

-Carbon arrow shafts are very strong, light, and fly faster and flatter than aluminum arrows.
+3. Carbon crossbow arrow shafts are very strong, light, and fly faster and flatter than aluminum arrows.
 They became popular in the 1990s.
-Carbon arrows when first introduced were quite hard to adjust so that they would fly straight when a broadhead was attached to them.
+Carbon crossbow arrows when first introduced were quite hard to adjust so that they would fly straight when a broadhead was attached to them.

-Broadheads are a popular arrowhead used by hunters around the world.
+5. Arrowhead, Broadheads are a popular arrowhead used by hunters around the world.
 They have several sharp blades at the end for wound chanel cutting and maximum penetration in any game animal usually larger game animals such as deer, elk and bear.

-Arrow Weight and Velocity:
+Crossbow Arrow Weights and Velocity:

 You can increase crossbow arrow speed by reducing total crossbow arrow weight, but only on crossbows that are not arrow weight sensitive, such as Barnett Crossbows.
 Each 5 grain reduction in arrow weight provides a speed increase of about 1 foot per second.
 Thus, if you reduce arrow weight by 100 grains, you increase speed by roughly 20 feet per second.